dell-datascience/Data_Analytics/Prosper_Bank_Loan_Data_Exploration/Part_I_exploration.md

 countplot(loan_data,'IsBorrowerHomeowner',order_type=None)

 ```

 ![png](Part_I_exploration_files/Part_I_exploration_32_0.png)

 Judging from the chart, these groups borrow at almost the same frequency.
-Therefore Prosper bank doesn't discriminate between home owners and non-homeowners when it comes to lending.
+Therefore Prosper Bank doesn't discriminate between homeowners and non-homeowners when it comes to lending.

 > - 5.
-What do these borrowers do for a living?.
+What do these borrowers do for a living?
 They must have some means of paying back the loan.